NickDarvey/Qx/README.md

 * ~~See if there's a way to do away with the injection of IAuthorizationService etc~~ Done via IQxService which gets hooked up to the DI system.
-* ~~Poke around with introducing a lightweight Either<,> and clean up the CompileQuery() method~~ Nah, 'coz of prior perf tests.
-Can't justify it.
+* ~~Poke around with introducing a lightweight Either<,> and clean up the CompileQuery() method~~ ~~Nah, 'coz of prior perf tests.
+Can't justify it.~~ Could justify it, made it very lightweight.
 * ~~Enable nullable reference types and clean up~~
 * ~~Support inlining of local work~~
 * ~~Write a bit of a README~~